groupby/elements-logic/README.md

 Test coverage is also provided using [Istanbul](https://github.com/istanbuljs/istanbuljs).

+## Linting
+This project ships with [ESLint](https://eslint.org/) in order to enforce consistency across *.ts files.

+### Package specific linting

+The following commands are run in the context of an individual package contained within the SFX-Logic monorepo.
+The individual web component packages can be found within the [`packages/@sfx`](packages/@sfx) directory.

+To lint files in an individual package, run the following commands, corresponding with the desired directory:

+`yarn lint:scripts` - Lint all files within the `src` directory.

+`yarn lint:tests` - Lint all files within the `test` directory.

+To run the automated lint fixes, run the following commands, corresponding with the desired directory:

+`yarn lint:scripts:fix` - Runs automated lint fixes on all files within the `src` directory.

+`yarn lint:tests:fix` - Runs automated lint fixes on all files within the `test` directory.

+### Project wide linting

+To lint all the SFX-Logic packages at once, run the following commands at the root of the monorepo:

+`yarn lint:scripts` - Lint all files within the `src` and `stories` directory.

+`yarn lint:tests` - Lint all the files within the `test` directory.

+`yarn lint:script:fix` - Runs automated lint fixes on all files within the `src` directory.

+`yarn lint:tests:fix` - Runs automated lint fixes on all files within the `test` directory.

 ##Documentation
 The following command will generate documentation for each module in the `packages` directory.
 It uses [TypeDoc](https://typedoc.org/) and outputs to the `docs` directory.
 ```sh